 We know this is a hectic time of year for all of our students.

-To help you out we’ve summarised some of the facilities and information available on the Edinburgh campus to try and make the next few weeks a bit easier for you.
+To help you out we’ve summarised some of the facilities and information available to try and make the next few weeks a bit easier for you.

 Study Spaces (Edinburgh campus)

-The Edinburgh campus library is remains open 24/7 until the 22nd May.
+The Edinburgh campus library remains open 24/7 until the 19th May.

-The Edinburgh campus library has gone into revision/exam mode – to create an environment where you can get your head down and make the most of your revision time.
-Check out the zoning at the library at Making the Most of the Space.
+All our campus libraries have gone into revision/exam mode – to create an environment where you can get your head down and make the most of your revision time.
+If you’re on the Edinburgh campus check out the zoning at the library at Making the Most of the Space.

 Revision and exam tips

-Running from 27th April until 22nd May at Student Support and Accommodation, Hugh Nisbet Building on the Edinburgh campus.
-More info at drop-in sessions.
+Running from 24th April until 19th May at Student Support Service, Hugh Nisbet Building.
+More info at Exam stress drop-in sessions.

-Remember that you can ask our Service Desk staff in the library or your Subject Librarian for help at any time.
+Remember that you can ask our Service Desk staff in the library or your Academic Support and Liaison Librarian or your Effective Learning Advisor for help at any time.

 Good luck with your exams!